eslint-community/eslint-plugin-eslint-plugin/docs/rules/test-case-property-ordering.md

-# enforce ordering of keys in test cases (test-case-property-ordering)
+# Require the properties of a test case to be placed in a consistent order (test-case-property-ordering)

 ⚒️ The `--fix` option on the [command line](https://eslint.org/docs/user-guide/command-line-interface#-fix) can automatically fix some of the problems reported by this rule.